chaoss/wg-risk/metrics/Committers.md

 ### Filters
 * Time: Knowing the more recent number of distinct committers may more clearly indicate the number of people engaged in a project than examining the number over a project's (repository's) lifetime.
-* Commit Size: Small commits, as measured by lines of code, could be excluded to avoid a known confound
+* Commit Size: Small commits, as measured by lines of code, could be excluded to avoid a known issue
 * Commit Count: Contributors with fewer than some minimum threshold of commits in a time period could be excluded from this number.

 ## Tools Providing the Metric